 Several years ago, I gave a weekly training/motivation meeting to offsite salespeople.
 One of the salespeople nearly always disagreed with me during the session.
 She’d say things like, “That might work in the big city but not in small-town, Indiana” or “We tried that, and it didn’t work.”

 I conducted a meeting every Wednesday.
 So, I began contacting her on Tuesday and asking her for advice.
 I’d share what topic my meeting was about and then ask for her thoughts.
 She almost always shared at least one point that fit my meeting.
-I’d agree with her, ask if I could call on her in the meeting, and thank you.
+I’d agree with her, ask if I could call on her in the meeting, and thank her.
 It changed the meetings for all involved.
 You can’t make everybody happy—can you?
 No, you can’t, but you don’t always know who you might be able help.

 Learn what initiatives they’re passionate about and lend your power and authority to the cause.
 It’s harder to be unhappy when your passions are supported.